24 May Design District

 Dunhill in the heart of the Dallas Design District

 Dunhill Partners purchased the largest share of the Dallas Design District in 2014.
 The neighborhood is the most promising opportunity with a foundation in art and design.

-Last fall, Hutchinson and his company acquired 33 acres and 700,000 square feet of design and decorative showrooms in what he calls “the heart of the Design District.”
+Last fall, Dunhill Partners acquired 33 acres and 700,000 square feet of design and decorative showrooms in what he calls “the heart of the Design District.”
 Hotels are planned, as are more apartments and new tenants in the design centers.

 Fittingly, the district is also about to have its own signature artwork.
-Hutchinson recently hired California sculptor Andrew Myers to craft a 20-foot-tall piece that was unveiled in October.
-Hutchinson hopes Myers’ sculptural creation will serve as a lasting symbol for the neighborhood.
+Sculptor Andrew Myers crafted a 20-foot-tall piece that was unveiled in October.
+There are hopes that Myers’ sculptural creation will serve as a lasting symbol for the neighborhood.
 He describes it as “a blue-collar man holding a hammer in one hand and carved into the center of his chest is a big, red heart” — one that will glow 24 hours a day, thanks to translucent acrylic rods. — Michael Granberry